+4.11.c.5.
+Off-site elective experiences should not exceed two months in either specialty Combined Internal Medicine - Pediatrics ©2025 Accreditation Council for Graduate Medical Education (ACGME)
-- 4.11.c.6.
-Off-site elective experiences should not exceed two months in either specialty (no more than two months in internal medicine, and no more than two months in pediatrics) during the four years of training.
-(Detail) - 4.11.c.7.
-Continuous assignments to one specialty or the other should be for periods of at least one rotation and not more than six rotations.
-(Detail) - 4.11.c.8.
-In order to provide a breadth of exposure, unnecessary duplication of educational experiences should be avoided.
-(Detail) - 4.11.d.
-Continuity Clinics

-The longitudinal continuity experience must allow residents to develop a continuous, long-term therapeutic relationship with a panel of general medicine and pediatric patients.
-(Core)

-- 4.11.d.1.
-The continuity clinic experience must ensure a minimum of 36 half-day sessions per year of a longitudinal outpatient experience.
-(Core) - 4.11.d.1.a.
-The sessions must be scheduled over a minimum of 26 weeks per year.
-(Core) - 4.11.d.1.b.
-Continuity clinic experience should be obtained either by a combined internal medicine-pediatrics continuity clinic or by alternating internal medicine and pediatrics continuity clinics.
-(Detail) - 4.11.d.2.
-Each resident should serve as the primary physician in a medical home model for a panel of patients, with responsibility for chronic disease management, management of acute health problems, and preventive health care for their patients.
-(Detail) - 4.11.d.3.
-Evaluation of performance data should be provided for each resident's continuity panel of patients relating to both chronic disease management and preventive health care.
-(Detail) - 4.11.d.4.
-Faculty guidance should be provided for developing a data-based action plan that is evaluated at least twice a year.
-(Detail) - 4.11.d.5.
-Residents should participate in coordination of care across health care settings.
-(Detail) - 4.11.d.5.a.
-Residents should be available to participate in the management of their continuity panel of patients between outpatient visits.
-(Detail) - 4.11.d.5.b.
-There should be systems of care to provide coverage of urgent problems when a resident is not readily available.
-(Detail) - 4.11.d.6.
-There must be supervision by faculty who develop a longitudinal relationship with residents throughout the duration of their continuity experience.
-(Core)
+(no more than two months in internal medicine, and no more than two months in pediatrics) during the four years of the educational program. ^(Detail) 4.11.c.6.
+Continuous assignments to one specialty or the other should be for periods of at least one rotation and not more than six rotations. ^(Detail) 4.11.c.7.
+To provide a breadth of exposure, unnecessary duplication of educational experiences should be avoided. ^(Detail) 4.11.d.
+Continuity Clinics The longitudinal continuity experience must allow residents to develop a continuous, long-term therapeutic relationship with a panel of general medicine and pediatric patients. ^(Core) 4.11.d.1.
+The continuity clinic experience must ensure a minimum of 36 half-day sessions per year of a longitudinal outpatient experience. ^(Core) 4.11.d.1.a.
+The interval between these sessions should not exceed 8 weeks.
+(Core) 4.11.d.1.b.
+Continuity clinic experience should be obtained either by a combined internal medicine-pediatrics continuity clinic or by alternating internal medicine and pediatrics continuity clinics. ^(Detail) 4.11.d.2.
+The longitudinal continuity experience should ensure residents serve as the primary physician in a medical home model for a panel of patients, with responsibility for chronic disease management, management of acute health problems, and preventive health care for their patients. ^(Detail) 4.11.d.3.
+The longitudinal continuity experience should ensure residents participate in the coordination of care of patients across health care settings and between outpatient visits. ^(Core) 4.11.d.4.
+The longitudinal continuity experience must include supervision and teaching by faculty members with whom they have developed a longitudinal relationship. ^(Core) 4.11.d.5.
+The longitudinal continuity experience should maintain a ratio of residents or other learners to faculty preceptors not to exceed 4:1 ^(Detail) 4.11.d.5.a.
+Faculty members should not have other patient care responsibilities while supervising more than two residents or other learners. ^(Detail) 4.11.d.5.b.
+Faculty members serving as preceptors should have expertise in primary care and the principles of the medical home. ^(Detail) 4 .11.d.6.
+Residents must provide care for a variety of pediatric and adult conditions, including preventive care, and must have a balance of experiences with pediatric and adult patients. ^(Core)